English, Languages & Fine Arts General Education

-In a culturally diverse world, the Foreign Language Area plays a pivotal role in providing UC Clermont students with communicative skills in foreign languages and cultural knowledge of foreign countries.
-The Foreign Language Area encourages opportunities for all faculty and students, whatever their fields of professional expertise, to improve their knowledge of and experience with foreign languages and cultures, thus expanding multi-cultural and global awareness that is essential for them to function effectively as global citizens.
-Specifically, the Area fulfills this service mission through offering foreign language courses to students who must meet language requirements, facilitating regular contact between cultures on our campus and encouraging students to participate in experiential learning opportunities locally and globally, while reminding our entire community that knowledge of foreign languages and cultures is a valuable tool for personal and professional growth.
+In a culturally diverse world, the language area of Clermont College plays a pivotal role in providing UC Clermont students with communicative skills in world languages and cultural knowledge expertise, thus expanding multi-cultural awareness that is essential for them to function effectively as global citizens.
+Specifically, the area fulfills this service mission through offering language courses to students who must meet language requirements and facilitating regular contact between cultures on our campus.
+Additionally, the language area encourages students to participate in experiential learning opportunities locally and globally, while reminding our entire community that knowledge of world languages and cultures is a valuable tool for personal and professional growth.

 - American Sign Language

 We also offer world culture courses for France, Mexico and Spain.

 All students who plan to take Spanish, French or German and who have had previous experience in that language should take a language placement test.
 Results of this test will help determine which course the student should take.
 To get more information about language placement testing, please visit Placement Assessments or contact CCLanguagePlacement@uc.edu .

 For a language placement assessment in American Sign Language, please contact Kim Clifford.

 Based on placement test scores and grades earned in the completed course, students may receive credit in the language, up to a maximum of 10 credit hours.
 For example, if a student places into French 1012 and earns a C minus or better, they could receive credit for French 1011.